Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I purchased the smaller set and my husband and I love it.
 It does everything it said it would at the demonstration.
 Much more flavor on the veggies, quick cook (15 min) on frozen chicken breast and potato.
 We're still learning how to use everything, and apparently are not adept at the grater so are still working through it.
-Clean up is a whiz, provided you read the instructions and do as they say.
-I was a bit skeptical, but am glad that I took the plunge and bought it!

 We have had the cookware for years and absolutely love it.
 It's funny how people will post negative but not much positive.
 If you'd read the cookbook and use the cookware properly, you won't have any problems.
 It's called "operator error".

 Ours cleans easily, makes the food taste great, uses only low heat most of the time and the highest we have ever gone is medium.
 It's saved us hundreds of dollars in energy savings and meat shrinkage.
 The food cooks fast just like the demo we saw.

 A lot of our friends and family have the cookware and rave about it!
 We know of people who have been using it for over 40 years and will never cook with anything else.

 Sure it's more money than regular cookware, but we got what we paid for.
 If you want the best, get yourself a set of this cookware.
 You'll never regret it.
 My cholesterol even dropped to a healthy level after using the cookware for about 2 months and I've always had high numbers.
 This cookware is the best investment we ever made.